kousam/SBored/README.md

 # SBored
-  It is a sound board
+  It's a sound board

 # Dependencies
   Voicemeter Banana
   Virtual Audio VB-Cable

 # Installation
-  Download repo
+  1. Clone the repo
-  Set "VB-Cable output" as a hardware input in Voicemeter
+  2. Set "VB-Cable output" as a hardware input in Voicemeter
-  Route VB-Cable output to your virtual microphone output in Voicemeter
+  3. Route VB-Cable output to your virtual microphone output in Voicemeter

 # Use
-  Add soundclips to "sounds" folder
+  1. Add soundclips to "sounds" folder
-  Run SBored.pyw
+  2. Run SBored.pyw